CSubmerged/UoY-Project-2020/README.md

 To repeat the experiments done in the project, use the `run_experiment` functions inside the `road.py` script.

 ## Results
-The results folders, labelled  1, 2, 3, Control and Baseline, represent the simulator outputs from the experiments done in as part of the project.
+The results folder, which includes Control and Baseline results, represent the simulator outputs from the experiments done in as part of the project.
 These outputs consist of:
 - `consolesummary.*.txt` - the output of variables kept track of by the python control script.
 - `summary.*.xml` - the simulator's summary file output.
 - `tripinfo.*.xml` - information for each vehicle in the simulation, including the time loss.

+As the experiment results are around 8.4GB in size, github does not support hosting these.
+You can find the experiment simulator outputs by following the google drive link in the results folder readme.

 ## Python Scripts
 ### `dataConverting`